 Today we’re all musing about mixed metals.
 Mixing metals in a space is a great way to add visual interest, and the bit of glitter brings some life to a room.
 Here are a few ways I’ve mixed metals harmoniously in our home.

-Our master bedroom has gold sconces, gold curtain rods, and a gold vanity table stool, so when I made a piece of art for this wall over our bed I intentionally gave it a silver border to break up all the matchy matchiness.
+Our primary bedroom has gold sconces, gold curtain rods, and a gold vanity table stool, so when I made a piece of art for this wall over our bed I intentionally gave it a silver border to break up all the matchy matchiness.

 In a house with a lot of neutral elements, I love the warmth a bit of copper brings to a space.
 A little goes a long way and it mixes so well with other metals like the silver door hardware and black accents in my foyer.